Income and Capital

 Your work allowance is based on your needs so,

-for example, a couple with children have a higher disregard
+for example, a couple with children have a higher work

 Earnings below your work allowance are ignored.
 Earnings